TOAST-DOCS/OCR/en/overview.md

 ### Main Features

 * **Recognition of text areas in image**
     * Recognizes the text areas (bounding boxes) in an image and provides the coordinates of the areas.
 * **Confidence**
     * Detects text in the image and provides a confidence for it.
 * **Analysis results download**
-  * You can download the results extracted from an image file as a JSON file.
+    * You can download the results extracted from an image file as a Text or JSON file.

 ### Input Image Guide